The Bankrate promise

 Why use credit card shopping portals?

 Credit card shopping portals allow you to get extra rewards for very little extra work.
-You’re getting additional perks for something you’d be doing already, like holiday shopping, and it “takes just 15 seconds,” says Rossman.
+You’re getting additional perks for something you’d be doing already, like buying household supplies, and it “takes just 15 seconds,” says Rossman.

 Popular credit card shopping portals